mdiep/exy/README.md

 - _project_: a collection of _targets_ and _schemes_
 - _workspace_: a collection of _projects_ and _schemes_

 These can be configured in a number of ways.
 But one arrangement is particularly powerful: a workspace of interdependent projects.
-By building through a workspace, you can choose between building targets altogether or building them individually.
+By building through a workspace, you can choose between building all targets at once or building them individually.

 `exy` uses `xcodebuild` to build the projects in a workspace individually, making the products available to the projects that depend on them.
 But it caches products to avoid recompiling unchanged targets.
 This enables fast, reliable builds on CI—most of the speed of dirty builds with the reliability of clean builds.